 Can I create a catalogue of shared menus for my team or workgroup?

-If the Shared Menus Catalogue is enabled (see below how to enable it) when user adds a Shared menu, user is offered to select an existing Shared menu file from the repository and click the button Add selected shared menu(s).
+If the Shared Menus Catalogue is enabled (see below how to enable it) when adding a Shared menu, the user is offered to select an existing Shared menu file from the repository and click the button Add selected shared menu(s).
 User can click list headers to sort the catalogue by menu name or by menu settings file path.
 User can also add any other shared menu or create a new shared menu regardless of the Catalogue by clicking on the button Add another shared menu.

 Enabling the Shared Menus Catalogue

 The catalogue can be enabled in the Options dialog box (Various Advanced Options tab) by checking Enable Shared Menus Catalogue checkbox and by entering the path of the Catalogue root folder.

 System administrator could also edit the users’ QuickAccessPopup.ini files (see How can I edit the file QuickAccessPopup.ini?) and, for each user, enter these values under the [Global] section:

 Path to the catalogue root on a shared drive (as entered in the Options dialog box).

 This variable set to “1” can prevent the user from enabling/disabling the catalogue or changing its path in the Options dialog box (of course, user could still change it in its own personal QuickAccessPopup.ini file).

 For future users, the admin can also add these values in the ini file template used to create new users settings file.
 More info here: Are administrator rights required to install QAP?